drmaize/compvision/ThresholdAndSkeletonize/README-imagej-filter.md

 ## Installation

-When `make` is executed without a target in this directory, the default recipe simply downloads the latest release of Fiji for Linux.
+When `make -f Makefile.imagej` is executed without a target in this directory, the default recipe simply downloads the latest release of Fiji for Linux.
 The product is a .zip file in this directory.

-When `make install` is executed, the .zip file is unpacked within the installation prefix directory ($PREFIX).
+When `make -f Makefile.imagej install` is executed, the .zip file is unpacked within the installation prefix directory ($PREFIX).
 A symbolic link to the "ImageJ-linux64" executable inside the installed application is created in the installation binary directory ($BINDIR) and the [imagej-filter](./imagej-filter) script is also copied to $BINDIR.
 When $BINDIR is added to the PATH, both programs become available without entering a full path.

+**Do not forget** to provide a value for $PREFIX either in the top level [Makefile.inc](../Makefile.inc), in the `make -f Makefile.imagej PREFIX=<path> …` command, or in the environment.

 ## Usage